tango-controls/sys-tango-benchmark/README.md

         - `make all`

 4. Make sure that the installed device servers are in *Starter* paths (if you use Starter) or in *PATH*.
-   The benchmark runner with try to either run the servers with the *Starter* service or as command line processes.
+   The benchmark runner will try to either run the servers with the *Starter* service or as command line processes.

 5. Install benchmarks from `benchmarks` folder.
     - Go to this folder: `cd benchmarks`